OfficeDev/open-xml-docs/docs/how-to-get-a-column-heading-in-a-spreadsheet.md

     Dim headCell As Cell = cells.First()
 ```

-If the content of the cell is stored in the <span sdata="cer"
+If the content of the cell is stored in the [SharedStringTablePart](https://msdn.microsoft.com/library/office/documentformat.openxml.packaging.sharedstringtablepart.aspx) object, it gets the
-target="T:DocumentFormat.OpenXml.Packaging.SharedStringTablePart"><span
-class="nolink">SharedStringTablePart</span></span> object, it gets the
 shared string items and returns the content of the column heading using
 the
 [M:System.Int32.Parse(System.String)](http://msdn.microsoft.com/en-us/library/b3h1hf19.aspx)
 method.
-If the content of the cell is not in the <span sdata="cer"
+If the content of the cell is not in the [SharedStringTable](https://msdn.microsoft.com/library/office/documentformat.openxml.spreadsheet.sharedstringtable.aspx) object, it returns the
-target="T:DocumentFormat.OpenXml.Spreadsheet.SharedStringTable"><span
-class="nolink">SharedStringTable</span></span> object, it returns the
 content of the cell.

 ```csharp